jpjitendrapal/image-merge/README.md

-# image-merge
-Merge multiple images into single image

-Following are the commans required to run: brew install GraphicsMagick npm install -g gm
+Following are the commans required to run this project: brew install GraphicsMagick npm install

+In index.js file update all the configuration values accordingly then run this command: node index.js